In this condition factsheet:

 - gender: Women are 2 to 3 times as likely as men to get the disease.

 - family history of MS: A family history increases the risk of developing MS. The closer the relationship, the higher the risk.
 For example, if your identical twin develops the illness, your chances are about 30%.
-However, research has shown that there is no single "MS gene."
+But research has shown that there is no single "MS gene."
 It will take many more years to understand the role that genetics play in MS.

 - race: MS appears more commonly in Caucasians than in groups of other racial origin.